 Directions

 Melt half the stick of butter in a large saucepan over medium-high heat.
 Brown the turkey pieces a few at a time, ensuring that they are all golden brown on all sides.
 Place the browned turkey on a platter; keep warm.
 In a large stockpot or Dutch oven, melt one tablespoon of butter over medium heat.
 Carefully place one layer of onions, then cover with a layer of potato slices.
 Cover the potatoes with a layer of turkey meat.
 Chop the remaining butter into small pieces.
 Dot the turkey meat with bits of chopped butter.
 Repeat the layers of onions, potatoes and turkey.
 Top the turkey with more bits of butter, then top with a final layer of potatoes.
 Carefully pour the stock over the top of the layers.
 Place the lid on the pot, then simmer for 2 to 2 1/2 hours or until the turkey is tender and the potatoes are cooked through.
 Check from time to time to see whether more stock is needed and (if so) add it.
-Sprinkle with parsley prior to serving; season with salt and pepper to taste.
+Sprinkle with parsley before serving; season with salt and pepper to taste.